lsst-sqre/safir/docs/user-guide/set-up-from-template.rst

 #################################

 The best way to create a new Safir-based application is with the fastapi_safir_app_ template.
-The quickest way to do this is by running the ``/msg squarebot create project`` Slack command on the Rubin project Slack.
+The quickest way to do this is by running the ``/msg @Squarebot create project`` Slack command on the Rubin project Slack.

 For a manual equivalent, see :doc:`template-manual`.